 If you choose to ship your car, keep in mind that there are three international routes and a comprehensive network of highways and motorways through the metropolitan area.

-Are you relocating because of work?
-Do you want to climb that career leader while living in a sunny Mediterranean location?
+Are you relocating overseas because of a new job?
+Do you want to climb that career leader while living in a sunny Mediterranean nation?

-Barna, as locals like to call this city, is a place where many expats found their home, as well as fulfilling career opportunities.
-The GDP of $31,578 per capita is 16% higher than the EU average, but this is also one of the best and fastest improving business centers in Europe.
+Barna is a place where many expats found their home, as well as fulfilling career opportunities.
+The GDP of $31,578 per capita is 16% higher than the EU average, but this is also one of Europe’s best and fastest improving business centers.

-The manufacturing industry contributes significantly to the economy, and 67% of industrial establishments in Catalonia are located in Barcelona.
-You can find work in SEAT, Derbi, or Nissan.
+The manufacturing industry contributes significantly to the economy, and 67% of industrial establishments in Catalonia are located in Ciudad Condal.
+You can find employment in SEAT, Derbi, or Nissan.

 If the manufacturing sector is not for you, there are companies in telecommunications, tourism, and fashion you should check out.

 When relocating to a place with a multicultural workforce, you are bound to have a variety of employment opportunities.
 Almost 17% of all the workforce in Barna is not from Spain.
 If you only speak English, there are employment opportunities in hotels and bars.
-Since this is a famous tourist spot, knowing the language is highly appreciated.
-Also, if you have a working knowledge of Spanish or Catalan, your choices of employment multiply.
-You can apply for some of the many teaching or telesales jobs.
+Since this is a famous tourist spot, knowing the tongue is highly appreciated.
+Also, if you have a working knowledge of Spanish or Catalan, your employment choices multiply, and you can apply for some of the many teaching or telesales jobs.

-It would be a good idea to look for employment while you are still in the US, especially if you’re looking to obtain a work visa.
-Update your profile on sites like LinkedIn, join some local groups, and follow big companies.
-When you connect with other expats that are already living in Barcelona, they might assist you with the search.
-Depending on your work field, you can join the chamber of commerce, or other business groups.
+It would be a good idea to look for employment while still in the U.S., especially if you’re looking to obtain a working permit.
+Update your profile on sites such as LinkedIn, join some local groups, and follow big companies.
+When you connect with other expats living in Barcelona, they might assist you with the search.
+Depending on your work field, you can join the chamber of commerce or other business groups.

 Keep in mind that the job market is competitive; that’s why finding a recruiter to help might be the best solution.